-Tucked into Congress’ massive stimulus bill: tens of billions in special interest tax giveaways
+Tucked into Congress’s massive stimulus bill: Tens of billions in special-interest tax giveaways

 One measure, for instance, makes permanent a cut in excise taxes for producers of beer, wine and distilled spirits, which first became law in 2017 as part of the Republican-led tax cut package.
 The cuts were due to expire without congressional action, and the alcohol industry had pushed hard for their renewal, arguing that their businesses had been decimated by the pandemic.
 The industry has supporters among both Democrats and Republicans in Congress, who in turn pushed their leaders to include a bill making the cuts permanent “in the next appropriate legislative package.”

-Anheuser-Busch, the Distilled Spirits Council, Bacardi North America, and the Brewers Association all lobbied Congress in recent months on the excise tax issue, lobbying records show.
+Anheuser-Busch, the Distilled Spirits Council, Bacardi North America and the Brewers Association all lobbied Congress in recent months on the excise tax issue, lobbying records show.

-“I wrote this law for one purpose: to help small brewers and wineries and everybody in this space because the rules, the regulations, and the taxes were practically from Prohibition,” Wyden said in an interview.
+“I wrote this law for one purpose: to help small brewers and wineries and everybody in this space because the rules, the regulations, and the taxes were practically from Prohibition,” Sen. Ron Wyden (D-Ore.) said in an interview.

 The excise tax cut has won praise in some corners.
 An analysis by the Progressive Policy Institute published last month argued that the cut helped fuel an expansion in brewery employment, a rare bright spot amid overall U.S. manufacturing decline.

-Another extension, of a tax credit aimed at helping the wind industry, sparked impassioned speeches on Monday night as the Senate debated the bill.
-Sen. John Hoeven (R-N.D.) introduced an amendment to strip the credit from the bill, and was backed by Republican colleagues Kevin Cramer of North Dakota and James Lankford of Oklahoma.
-They argued that the credits benefit a mature industry that doesn’t need the extra help, and its benefits and harms had not been fully debated by lawmakers.
+Another extension, of a tax credit aimed at helping the wind industry, sparked impassioned speeches Monday night as the Senate debated the bill.
+Sen. John Hoeven (R-N.D.) introduced an amendment to strip the credit from the bill and was backed by Republican colleagues Kevin Cramer (N.D.) and James Lankford of (Okla.).
+They argued that the credits benefit a mature industry that doesn’t need the extra help, and that its benefits and harms had not been fully debated by lawmakers.

 Lankford said the wind production tax credit was a “zombie" that legislators had agreed years ago should be ended, only for it to be resurrected by lobbyists.
 Cramer called the credit a “market-destroying atrocity,” and called for an end to all tax extenders.

 “Let them all expire," Cramer said.
-“K Street wouldn’t like it, but it would be one less section in this giant package.”
+“K Street wouldn’t like it, but it would be one less section in this giant package,” he said, referring to lobbyists.

-The American Wind Energy Association, the trade group for the wind industry, did not immediately respond to a request for comment.
-Hoeven’s amendment was not approved.
+The American Wind Energy Association, the trade group for the wind industry, pushed back on the criticism.

+“We are surprised that wind energy was singled out amid a federal tax landscape that currently includes support for all types of energy sources,” said Bree Raum, the trade group’s vice president of federal affairs.
+“Wind energy provides significant economic benefits to America’s heartland, with states like North Dakota and Oklahoma generating over a quarter of their electricity from this clean energy resource.”

 Another extension benefits the motorsports entertainment industry, such as NASCAR, by allowing for the faster write-down of costs related to their complexes.
-That provision, which has appeared in prior legislation going back to 2004, helps those companies lower their overall tax bills, and has now been extended until 2025.
+That provision, which has appeared in prior legislation going back to 2004, helps those companies lower their overall tax bills and has now been extended until 2025.

 A spokesman for NASCAR, which has lobbied Congress on the extension, did not respond to a request for comment.